Money isn’t important!

 But you've got to start with reality, not dreams or hopes - or worse still - delusions.

 Hang around here for a bit and you'll actually feel yourself grow.

 You can either stay exactly where you're at right now, or you can force yourself out of your comfort zone.

-Either you grow, or you rot like a disease ridden corpse.
-There is no middle ground.
+Either you grow, or you rot like a disease-ridden corpse.

 The choice is yours - and I have a feeling you'll make the right one...